Humantold | A Celebration of the ADHD Brain and All Its Abilities

 According to the National Institute of Mental Health, about 4.4% of adults aged 18 to 44 are diagnosed with ADHD in the US, with lifetime prevalence rates as high as 8%.
 ADHD is a culturally well-known diagnosis that is primarily categorized by inattention, hyperactivity, and distraction.
 People with ADHD can struggle to initiate and complete routine tasks, meet deadlines, and focus at work or school.
 However, this two-dimensional understanding of ADHD often fails to capture the dynamic experience of those who live with it and the many unique abilities people with ADHD possess.

 Often, an initial barrier to ADHD treatment is one’s own sense of shame and guilt about their perceived deficits and inability to meet social and cultural expectations around managing day-to-day tasks, such as being on time or focusing at work or school.
-While skills training and lifestyle changes can help with these challenges, as clinicians we find that it is especially important to remind clients with ADHD that their humanity comes first—before the market, before their boss’ opinion of them, before their GPA—and that they are human above all.
+While skills training and lifestyle changes can help with these challenges, as clinicians, we find that it is especially important to remind clients with ADHD that their humanity comes first—before the market, before their boss’s opinion of them, before their GPA—and that they are human above all.
 In fact, people with ADHD often possess traits that truly allow them to outshine their neurotypical counterparts.
-We often wonder, outside of our late-stage capitalist and task-oriented society that rewards productivity above all else, would the ADHD brain even be considered challenging?
+We often wonder, outside of our late-stage capitalist and task-oriented society that rewards productivity above all else, whether the ADHD brain can even be considered challenging?
 Let’s explore some of the ways people with ADHD thrive, despite living in a society obsessed with productivity.

 Creativity and Imagination